wpilibsuite/frc-characterization/README_pypi.md

 ![Subset menu](https://github.com/allwpilib/robot-characterization/raw/logging_gui/images/subset.png)

-The computed coefficients of the mechanism characterization will then be filled in, along with a goodness-of-fit measure (r-squared):
+The computed coefficients of the mechanism characterization will then be filled in, along with a goodness-of-fit measure (r-squared) and track width (if you're doing drive characterization):

 ![Regression coefficients](https://github.com/allwpilib/robot-characterization/raw/logging_gui/images/regrcoeffs.png)